beachside-project/AzureCosmosContext/README.md

 if you use [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) in local debug, set connectionString to `cosmosDbConnectionString` section in **appsettings.Development.json** .

-On Azure, should set connectionString to `cosmosDbConnectionString` key in environment variables.
+On Azure, should set connectionString to `cosmosDbConnectionString` key on ApplicationSettings.

 ### When load values from appsettings.Development.json